Sound Planning and Appropriate Investments

 Situation: District employees clean and video-inspect about 10 percent of the 206-mile wastewater collection system every year.
 Using the recordings, we rate the condition of every pipeline according to national standards.
 For many sewer lines installed before 2000, however, we have only poor-quality video recordings or none at all.

 Solution: DSRSD and its contractor, National Plant Services, are cleaning and inspecting 350,000 feet of these older pipelines in Dublin and San Ramon (see map below).
-Instead of taking several years, the work will be done by early 2017.
+Instead of taking several years, the work will be done by mid 2017.

 Using video recordings of the inside walls of each pipe, we are prioritizing maintenance and planning for future sewer replacements.
 The $450,000 project is funded by sewer service charges paid by District customers.